 The month of August finds most teachers already in their classrooms getting ready for that all important first day of school.
-We all know that germs in school are nothing new.
+We all know that germs in the classroom are nothing new.
 Unfortunately, now, more than ever, a healthy classroom is important.
-From the first fall sniffles to full-blown cold and flu season, teachers and students are continually exposed to bacteria and viruses.
-Fortunately there are safe and non-toxic actions that can be employed to set up a healthy classroom from the first day of school thus reducing the chances of getting sick.
+From the first Autumn sniffles to full-blown cold and flu season, teachers and students are continually exposed to bacteria, fungus and viruses.
+Fortunately there are safe and non-toxic steps that you can employed to set up a healthy classroom from the very first day of school to the last day of school.
+You will be amazed at how this can help to promote wellness in the classroom.

-Even a Healthy Classroom May Not be as Clean as You Think
+Healthy Classroom Facts: Your Classroom May Not be as Clean as You Think

 - The average school desk has more than 20,000 germs on it.